shapeshed/jekyll.shapeshed.com/_posts/2011-02-25-setting-up-puppet-on-ubuntu-10-04.md

 ---
 layout: post
 title: Setting up Puppet on Ubuntu 10.04
-excerpt: A walkthrough of setting up a basic Puppet configuration on Ubuntu 10.04 LTS
+description: A walkthrough of setting up a basic Puppet configuration on Ubuntu 10.04 LTS
 categories: [Unix, Puppet, Ubuntu]
 ---